ASIF-RIA/Currency-Converter/wiki/Getting-Started.md

 The following software is required:

-- Node.js version 14 or higher - [Download](https://nodejs.org/)
+- Node.js version 14 or higher
 - npm or yarn package manager (included with Node.js)
-- Expo CLI - Install using `npm install -g expo-cli`
+- Expo CLI (Install using npm install -g expo-cli)
-- Android Studio for Android builds - [Download](https://developer.android.com/studio)
+- Android Studio for Android builds

 ## Installation